shift-left-test/Hosta/README.md

 # - link_options: List of link options
 # - libraries: List of host libraries
 # - depends: List of dependencies

+# Scope:
+# - Arguments following both PRIVATE and PUBLIC are used to build the current target.
 ```

 ### Creating a Library for the Host Platform